 \paragraph{Evaluation Metrics.} We employ the common evaluation metric ADD(-S) for object pose estimation.
-The ADD(-S) metric measures whether the average distance between the model points transformed by the predicted pose and the ground truth is less than $10\%$ of the object's diameter (0.1d), and for symmetric objects, ADD(-S) metric computes the deviation to the closest model point.
-On the YCB-V dataset, we also compute the AUC (area under curve) of ADD-S and ADD(-S) with a maximum threshold of 10 cm \cite{xiang2017posecnn}.
-For LM dataset, we also report the $n^\circ, n$ cm metric, which measures the percentage of predicted 6D poses with rotation error below $n^\circ$ and translation error below $n$ cm.
-For symmetric objects $n^\circ, n$ cm computes the smallest error for all possible ground truth poses \cite{li2018deepim, wang2021gdr}.
+ADD(-S) measures whether the average distance between the model points transformed by the predicted pose and the ground truth is less than $10\%$ of the object's diameter (0.1d).
+For symmetric objects, ADD(-S) metric computes the deviation to the closest model point.
+On YCB-V, we also compute the AUC (area under curve) of ADD-S and ADD(-S) with a maximum threshold of 10 cm \cite{xiang2017posecnn}.
+On LM, we also report the $n^\circ, n$ cm metric, measuring the percentage of predicted 6D poses with rotation error below $n^\circ$ and translation error below $n$ cm.
+For symmetric objects $n^\circ, n$ cm computes the smallest error for all possible ground truth poses~\cite{li2018deepim, wang2021gdr}.